The Day of the Lord Will Come

 God called Abraham and made a special covenant with him.
 In this covenant he promised to make of him a great nation through which he would bless all the families of the earth.

 The central theme of the Abrahamic Covenant was God’s intention to send the promised Seed of the Woman through Abraham.
-One of Abraham’s descendents would be unique and bless all the families of the earth.
+One of Abraham’s descendants would be unique and bless all the families of the earth.

 Jesus is the fulfillment of God’s promise to bless all the families of the earth through Abraham.
 Jesus is the special promised seed of Abraham through his mother Mary.
 The true Messiah must be a physical descendent of Abraham.
 All others are pretenders at best and deceivers at worst.